savaonepunch/vue3-weather/README.md

 - Animated SVG icons.
 - Draggable forecast carrousel slider.
 - Ability to remove saved locations.
+- Search auto-focuses on page load.
+- Button to clear the search input quickly.

 ## Challanges I faced and how I fixed them:

 - The free api plan didnt have access to the previous weather for the day so instead I changed the section to "Forecast" which shows the weather every 3 hours for 24 hours.

 - API was not returning the desired format so I had to use some methods from the JS "Math" object to round decimal numbers.